- Baby's Care After a Cesarean Delivery

 Detailed information on breastfeeding and sore nipples

-Glass or hard plastic containers are the best storage containers for human milk, especially if it is to be frozen and stored for weeks or months.
+Hard plastic containers or breastmilk storage bags are the best storage containers for human milk, especially if it is to be frozen and stored for weeks or months.

 - Taking Care of Your Breast Pump and Collection Kit

 Moms who bottle feed their babies are always worried about keeping the bottles and nipples clean and sterilized at all times.
 Likewise, if you’re a breastfeeding mom you have to be concerned with keeping your breast pump and all its parts clean to keep your baby safe from breast milk contamination.